Indigenous of the

 Plant Type: Vine

-Native Range: Eastern two-thirds United States and Canada into Mexico, but has found its way westward.
+Indigenous Range: Eastern two-thirds USA and right into Mexico, however has actually found its way westward.

 Spread: 5 to 10 feet